Skip to main content

 replicated release promote SEQUENCE CHANNEL

-• CHANNEL with the channel ID or the case sensitive name of the channel.
+• CHANNEL is the channel ID or the case sensitive name of the channel.

-3. Verify that the release was promoted to the channel:
+4. Verify that the release was promoted to the target channel:

 replicated release ls

-Create a Release With a Helm Chart Only
+Create a Release With One Helm Chart Only

-For applications that contain only a single Helm chart, you can use the --chart flag to add your Helm chart to a release.
-This prevents you from having to create a local directory with your Helm chart to create the release.
+For applications that contain only one Helm chart, you can use the --chart flag to create a release.

-To create a release for an application that contains a Helm chart:
+To create a release that contains one Helm chart:

-3. Verify that the release was promoted to the channel:
+3. Verify that the release was promoted to the target channel:

 replicated release ls